lorencerri/discord-guardian/README.md

 > 🎉🎉 **A rewrite is currently in progress!
-The new update will utilize all of Discord's new features (Buttons, User Contexts, etc.) and comply with their upcoming changes (slash commands). __Give the repo a star to stay up to date for when it drops!__** 🎉🎉
+The new update will utilize all of Discord's new features (Buttons, User Contexts, etc.) and comply with their upcoming changes (slash commands).** 🎉🎉
+>
+> **Give the repo a ⭐ to stay up to date for when it drops!**

 ## Guardian